cyverse/irods-adm/coding-standards-bash.md

 # Usage:
 #  check_irods [options] HOST
 #
-# Checks to see is if an iRODS service is online.
-It is ...
+# Nagios plugin that checks to see is if an iRODS server is
+# online.
+It supports Nagios version 2 or later and iRODS
+# version 4 or later.
 #
 # Parameters:
 #  HOST  The FQDN or IP address of the server hosting the
 #        service
 #
 # Options:
 #  -h, --help             show help and exit
-#  -P, --port PORT  the TCP port the iRODS server listens to on
-#                   HOST (default 1247)
+#  -S, --service SERVICE  the name of the service checking
+#                         iRODS, identified as client user
+#                         to iRODS
 #  ...
 #
 # Environment Variables:
-#  PGHOST  the FQDN or IP address of the DBMS hosting the ICAT
+#  PGHOST  the FQDN or IP address of the DBMS hosting the
-#          DB
+#          ICAT DB
 #
 # Input:
 #  It expects to read the output of `repl` from stdin.
 #
 # Output:
-#  Unless otherwise indicated, it writes the status of the iRODS
+#  Unless otherwise indicated, it writes the status of the
-#  service on HOST to stdout in a form understood by nagios.
+#  iRODS service on HOST to stdout in a form understood by
+#  Nagios.
 #
 #  It writes progress messages to stderr.
 #
 # Side Effects:
-#  The rodsLog on HOST will show a connection from the host ...
+#  The rodsLog on HOST will show a connection from the host
+#  where check_irods is run with the client user set to
+#  "check_irods".
+If SERVICE is specified, the user will be
+#  set to SERVICE instead.
 #
 # Exit Status:
 #  0  connected to iRODS